MiamiOH-CSE274/08_Graph_Lab/README.md

 #### 2. For each of your methods, what is the worst-case running time?
 You may write your answer in terms of `n` (the number of vertices), `m` (the number of edges), `d` (the maximum degree of any node in the graph), or any combination of these.
 Try to give the most informative bound that you can.

-1. add - Two cases exist, but for both cases we have to loop through the edgelist which, at worst-case, is 0(d).
+1. add - Two cases exist(loop through and update cost / loop through without finding edge->create edge), but for both cases we have to loop through the edgelist which, at worst-case, is 0(d).
 2. remove - Like add, if we have to loop through the edgelist the worst-case is 0(d).
 Even if there are no edges, we have to loop through, which means run times are always close to 0(d).
 3. getCost - We can find the cost in the first few searches, but in the worst-case the run time is still 0(d) due to the possibility of having to loop through the whole edgelist.